 Children with cerebral palsy should be under the care of a specialist team which includes various healthcare professionals such as doctors, nurses, physiotherapists, occupational therapists and speech therapists.
 There is no cure for cerebral palsy but much can be done to limit the degree of disability that may have occurred if treatment had not been given.

-The mainstay of treatment is physiotherapy.
+These are the mainstays of treatment.
 One main aim of physiotherapy is to (as far as possible) prevent or limit the contractures and limb deformities that can occur with spastic cerebral palsy.
+Physiotherapists also focus on range of movement, power and mobility.

 Medicines usually have a limited role.
 For example, botulinum toxin injections (in conjunction with physiotherapy) are used in some cases to relax spastic muscles.
 The most commonly injected muscles are the hamstrings, calf muscles and muscles that pull the hips together (hip adductors).
 The effect of a botulinum injection lasts 3-6 months.